Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Wildlife Viewing at Egmont Key State Park

-Egmont Key is also a National Wildlife Refuge providing vital habitat used by resident gopher tortoises, box turtles, brown pelicans, white ibis and laughing gulls.
-Likewise, several species of migratory birds such as Royal and Least terns.
+Egmont Key is also a National Wildlife Refuge, providing vital habitat used by resident gopher tortoises, box turtles, brown pelicans, white ibis and laughing gulls.
+Likewise, several species of migratory birds, such as Royal and Least terns.
 The wildlife preserve area occupies much of the south end of the island.
 It is off-limits to visitors.
 It protects critical nesting habitat for sea turtles, colonies of seabirds, shorebirds, and other marine life in the area.
-We spotted our 1st tortoise within five minutes on one trail leading to Battery Mellon.
+We spotted our first tortoise within five minutes on one trail leading to Battery Mellon.

 Osprey on its Nest